aeternity/hyperchains-whitepaper/staking.md

  For minor offenses like ignoring forks (items 5 and 6), the protocol ignore the validator's actions without imposing penalties.

 ### Details TBD
-The exact detials of what these offenses and how proof of these offense should look and the penalties is yet to be decided.
+The exact details of what these offenses and how proof of these offense should look and the penalties is yet to be decided.

 ## Effects of Penalties on Staking